 Most appointments are 30 minutes long.
 For group presentations or longer papers, we recommend that you schedule an hour-long appointment by reserving two, back-to-back, 30-minute slots.

 Not at all!
 We can help at any point in the writing process, from brainstorming to finding research to polishing your final draft.

 Bring your assignment instructions and any work you have completed so far.

-online tutoring appointments.
+- We offer in-person, e-tutoring, and online tutoring appointments.
 We strongly encourage you to come meet with one of our peer tutors in person.
 This is the best way for you to get the most out of your session.
 Plan to arrive a few minutes before your scheduled slot (MGC 320) to have plenty of time to discuss your assignment with one of our peer tutors.

 - For those who can't make it to campus during tutoring hours, we also offer electronic commenting on your written assignments.
 Select "e-tutoring" when scheduling your appointment through the online scheduler, and attach your assignment.
 A peer tutor will comment on your work and return your paper to you within 24 hours of your appointment.
 Remember that we strongly encourage you to make an in-person appointment whenever possible.
 But if you do choose the e-tutoring option, know that you can also make a follow-up appointment with the same tutor to discuss their comments in-person.